History of horror films: Pre-film

 Early Gothic fiction such as The Castle of Otranto (1764) and works of Ann Radcliffe dealt with the stories involving seemingly supernatural doings and magnetic yet repulsive villains set in castles, but with their supernatural pretenses often explained in the end.
 The most famous of these gothic novels was Frankenstein (1818) which would be adapted into several film adaptations.
 American writer Edgar Allan Poe wrote several stories in the 1830s and 1840s that would be translated to the film screen in the future.
 These included "The Black Cat", "The Murders in the Rue Morgue", "The Pit and the Pendulum", "The Fall of the House of Usher", and "The Masque of the Red Death".
 Poe's tales often presented women who were dead, dying or spectral and focus on the obsessions of their male protagonists.

 More key horror texts would be produced in the late 1800s and early 1900s than in all centuries preceding it, including: Strange Case of Dr Jekyll and Mr Hyde (1886), The Picture of Dorian Gray (1890), Trilby (1894), The King in Yellow (1895), The Island of Doctor Moreau (1896), Dracula (1897), The Invisible Man (1897), The Turn of the Screw (1898), The Hound of the Baskervilles (1902), Ghost Stories of an Antiquary (1904), and The Phantom of the Opera (1911).
-As these an many similar novels and short stories were being made, early cinema began 1890s.
+As these and many similar novels and short stories were being made, early cinema began in the 1890s.
 Many of these stories were not specifically focused on the horrific, but lingered in popular culture for their horrific elements and set pieces that would become cinema staples.

 Early film

+The first horror film is usually considered to be Le Manoir du diable (1896) by Georges Méliès, with its imagery coming from centuries of books, legend and stage plays, featuring imagery of demons, ghosts, witches and a skeleton and a haunted castle which transforms into the devil.
+The film has no story, but a series of trick shots and vaudeville acts filmed.
+L'Arrivée d'un train en gare de La Ciotat (1895) by Auguste and Louis Lumière has sometimes been considered the first horror film, as the shot of a train approaching the camera frightened viewers who were unfamiliar with motion picture technology.